Anafim L’Haifa---Branches to Haifa

 How does collective memory inform our identity?

 Join our TBE/Ohel Avraham Connection - Anafim L'Haifa (branches to Haifa) - as we explore how these respective national holidays are celebrated both in Israel and in the U.S. How do Israeli holidays resonate with us in the American Jewish community?
-We will join with members of our sister congregation at Ohel Avraham in Haifa via Zoom call for a lively cross-cultural exchange about the similarities, and differences, in how we approach these solemn occasions. *This event was uncorrectly listed to take place on May 16 in the May Bulletin.
+We will join with members of our sister congregation at Ohel Avraham in Haifa via Zoom call for a lively cross-cultural exchange about the similarities, and differences, in how we approach these solemn occasions. *This event was incorrectly listed in the May Bulletin for May 16.